Great Suburb Synagogue: Destruction in World War II

-The synagogue was burnt to destruction by the Nazis on 14 August 1941, during World War II, and was not rebuilt after war.
+The synagogue was burnt to destruction by the Nazis on 14 August 1941, during World War II, and was not rebuilt after the war.
 During Soviet occupation, the ruins of the synagogue were dismantled.
+The remains of its walls, reaching approximately one metre above surrounding ground level, were covered with earth to create an open square.
 A commemorative plaque was erected on a neighbouring building.